Chapter o5, in which the company is drunk with summer

 The rest of the fairies took a step back, leaving their appointed leader to fend for herself.
 The pink-haired fey tried to hold her ground, but staggered when she saw the Red Fairy getting off the young dwarf, a murderous look on her otherwise apathetic expression.

-Her two fairy companions made a move to take hold of her before she could tear off the pink fairy's head.
+The two male fairy companions made a move to take hold of her before she could tear off the pink fairy's head.
 Kili, however, feeling the weight lift off him, grabbed her arm swiftly and pulled her back on top of him.
 Red landed clumsily on his back, shooting Kili a confused look.
-Seizing the opportunity, the frightened fairies scattered into the forest, away from the Red Fairy's lethal eyes.
+Seizing the opportunity, the frightened fairies scattered into the forest, away from the Red Fairy's wrath.

 "Do not dare leave!"
 Kili spat indignantly, his hold on the fairy's bony wrist tightening.
 "I'm not through with you!"

-Her smirk crept back up on her face as a small chuckle left her lips.
+Her smirk crept back up on her face as she chuckled softly.
 She regarded Kili with detachment, unperturbed by his strong grip and the sneer on his face.

 "Come this way," she purred, pulling Kili off the ground.